5T33Z0/Clover-Crate/RtVariables/README.md

 **NOTES**: `0xA87` is a 12 bit bitmask and as such, is only valid for macOS 11 and 12.
 So if you are using an older Version of macOS, use the **CloverCalcs** Spreadsheed which can be found in the [**Xtras Section**](https://github.com/5T33Z0/Clover-Crate/tree/main/Xtras) to calculate your own.

 You can also change these flags from the Options menu in the Bootloader GUI (Options > System Parameters > System Integrity Protection).
-But in this case the applied settings are only applied temporary for the next boot.
+But in this case the settings are only applied temporarily during the next boot.

 ### Recommended values for disabling System Integrity Protection
 :warning: Disbaling SIP is not recommended!